 Why

 Artmaking in New Orleans has served to connect disparate communities, reflect diverse cultures, and relate shared experiences for over 300 years, with evidence of local indigenous artmaking dating back over 1,500 years.

-Second line parades with their hip-shaking music.
-Mardi Gras with its costumes, floats, and crafts.
+Second line parades with their hip-shaking, soul-stirring music.
 Black Masking Indians with their stunning suits and beadwork.
+Mardi Gras with its festive costumes, floats, and crafts.
 The stories of human experiences are literally sewn into the city’s cultural fabric: its’ songs, food, festivals, architecture, neighborhoods, street names, and so much more.
+No other city in the U.S. epitomizes Experiential Arts like New Orleans.

+Why